johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-12-09-azure-pipelines-task-lib-and-isoutput-setvariable/index.md

 authors: johnnyreilly
 tags: [Azure Pipelines]
 hide_table_of_contents: false
-description: 'This is a workaround for custom Azure Pipelines task extension to output variable since the library doesn\'t support "isOutput=true."'
+description: 'This is a workaround for custom Azure Pipelines task extension to output variable since the library does not support "isOutput=true."'
 ---

 Some blog posts are insightful treatises on the future of web development, some are "here's how I solved my problem".
 This is most assuredly the latter.